PranavBhatP/college-selector-app/README.md

 # College Finder

 Assignment submission for React Front-End internship role.
+Vercel Link: https://college-selector-app-vercel.vercel.app/ (Read Setup Instructions if issues in the Autocomplete List)
 ## Overview
 As outlined in the assignment provided, the project is aimed at building a web application for selecting from a wide list of colleges from all around the world.
 The list is quite exhaustive and has more than 10k+ entries.
 This necessitated usage of techniques like debouncing of API Calls, in order to handle such large search data.
 The result is then stored in the local storage for persistence.